Student Spotlight: Kerensa Schwarz

 She’s also thankful to the College of DuPage Foundation.
 Even though COD is affordable, she was grateful to receive three scholarships: the Elaine Ward Textbook Scholarship, the COD Foundation Textbook Scholarship and the Returning Adult Scholarship, totaling $2,650.

-Having achieved a 4.0 GPA at College of DuPage, Schwarz transferred to Elmhurst College, where she was a member of the Education Leadership Council; received the Thaskala Award in Elementary Education, a teacher scholar award based on GPA and student teaching; was a member of the Alpha Sigma Lambda National Honor Society; and made the Dean’s list every semester, finishing with a GPA of 3.967.
-After earning her Bachelor of Arts in Elementary Education with a minor in ESL, she is now working in a junior high at a local school district.
+Having achieved a 4.0 GPA at College of DuPage, Schwarz transferred to Elmhurst College.
+While there, she was a member of the Education Leadership Council; received the Thaskala Award in Elementary Education, a teacher scholar award based on GPA and student teaching; was a member of the Alpha Sigma Lambda National Honor Society; and made the Dean’s list every semester, finishing with a GPA of 3.967.
+After earning her Bachelor of Arts in Elementary Education with a minor in ESL, she is now working in an elementary school at a local school district.

-Her connection to College of DuPage continues, as both of her children are currently enrolled.
-Schwarz said COD was a big factor toward reaching her dream and feels fortunate to have realized it.
+Her connection to College of DuPage continues as both children are attending: Her daughter is pursuing psychology and her son is in nursing.
+Schwarz said COD was a big factor toward reaching her dream and she feels fortunate to have realized it.

 College of DuPage